 Cycle Derbyshire leaflet – free map

-Available to download on this page, this leaflet gives tips on how to get started and where to get advice, contacts for different routes and organisations as well as tips for safe cycling.
+A cycle Derbyshire leaflet is attached to this page.
+It gives tips on how to get started and where to get advice, contacts for different routes and organisations as well as tips for safe cycling.

 The map shows the best of the county’s cycling routes, distances, locations of cycle hire centres, the National Cycle Network routes and the main town centre connections and railway stations.

-To request further information or to comment on the leaflet please email email@example.com
+To ask for further information, or to comment on the leaflet, please email: firstname.lastname@example.org